War of the Three Henrys: 1587

 The Battle of Jarrie (19 August 1587) was a Catholic victory.
 Henry III sent Joyeuse into the field against Navarre, while he himself intended to meet the approaching German and Swiss armies.
-At the Battle of Coutras (20 October 1587), Navarre, with English financial aid, defeated the royal army led by Joyeuse; the duke himself was slain at the battle.
-It was the first victory won by the Huguenots in the battlefield.
+At the Battle of Coutras (20 October 1587), Navarre, with English financial aid, defeated the royal army led by Joyeuse; the duke himself was executed after the battle.
+It was the first victory won by the Huguenots on the battlefield.
 For his part, Henry III successfully prevented the junction of the German and Swiss armies.
 The Swiss were his allies, and had come to invade France to free him from subjection; but Henry III insisted that their invasion was not in his favor, but against him, forcing them to return home.
 The Germans, led by Fabien I, Burgrave of Dohna, wanted to fight against the Duke of Guise, in order to win a victory like Coutras.
-He recruited some of the retreating Swiss, who had no scruple fighting against Guise.
+He recruited some of the retreating Swiss, who had no scruples about fighting against Guise.
 But at the Battle of Vimory (26 October 1587), Guise took the Germans by surprise, and routed them.

 1588

 In Paris, the glory of repelling the German and Swiss Protestants all fell to the Duke of Guise.
 The king's actions were viewed with contempt.
 They thought that the king had invited the Swiss to invade, paid them for coming, and sent them back again.
 The king, who had really performed the decisive part in the campaign, and expected to be honored for it, was astounded that public voice should thus declare against him.
 The Catholic League had put its preachers to good use.
-In the meantime, the governments of Normandy and Picardy were vacated by the deaths of Joyeuse and Condé.
-Guise demanded Normandy for himself, and Picardy for his kinsman Aumale.
+In the meantime, the governments of Normandy and Picardy were vacated by the deaths of Joyeuse and Henri, Prince of Condé.
+Guise demanded Normandy for himself, and Picardy for his kinsman Charles, Duke of Aumale.
 The king denied both requests.
 The Catholic League was mobilized to resist the royal appointees in these provinces.
 Guise was forbidden from entering the capital.
 Guise ignored the prohibition and entered Paris.
-In the normal course of affairs this would have cost him his life, but the duke was popular with the masses.
+In the normal course of affairs, this would have cost him his life, but the duke was popular with the masses.
 Further, after the Day of the Barricades, an uprising planned in part by the Spanish diplomat Bernardino de Mendoza, the king decided to flee to Blois.

 After the defeat of the Spanish Armada in 1588, the king called the Estates-General in the midst of intrigue and plotting.
 Henry of Guise planned to assassinate the king and seize the throne, but the king struck first by having Guise killed by his guards, The Forty-Five.